epsilon537/boxlambda/docs/forth-core.md

 - **Forth Core Entry Point**: [sw/components/forth_core/mecrisp-quintus-boxlambda.s](https://github.com/epsilon537/boxlambda/blob/master/sw/components/forth_core/mecrisp-quintus-boxlambda.s)

-BoxLambda's Forth is based on Matthias Koch's [Mecrisp Quintus](https://mecrisp.sourceforge.net).
+BoxLambda's Forth is based on version 1.1.1d of Matthias Koch's [Mecrisp Quintus](https://mecrisp.sourceforge.net).
 This section discusses the Forth *Core*, i.e., the RISC-V assembly language code base that bootstraps the Forth environment.

 I’ll flesh this section out over time.
 For now, these are my notes on the parts of the Mecrisp Forth core relevant to bringing up the codebase on BoxLambda.